dannypage/views/_posts/2024-07-10-CapFriendly-Systems-Design.md

 ## What's next?

 As of July 10th, CapFriendly is no longer public.
 They’ve closed the site and now are full time members of the Washington Capitals.
-Chris Patrick has been promoted to General Manager and will need to direct some changes the product for the Caps Front Office.
-What might the CapFriendly crew do with the application now?
+Chris Patrick has been promoted to General Manager and will need to direct some changes to the website for internal use within the Front Office.
+So what might the CapFriendly crew do with it now?
 Here are a few things I’d suggest they take to make the best use of the software already created:

 - **As a front office user** - I want to securely access the site, so that it’s protected and I have access to add notes on players and teams. // SSO logins will protect this, train folks on how to use the backend for adding data as necessary.
 - **As a scout** - I want to be able to add scouting reports directly on each page, so that it can be one place. // Create a place on every page that lets the most recent notes be seen.
 Pivot the page from just being about to contract, to a one-stop shop.